zrmondsc/ASSET_Development/README.md

 We can add some flashy visualizations here

 ## ☀️ Phase 1: Resource Assessment
-This repository contains (1) Jupyter Notebooks used to perform a continental scale site suitability assessment for wind and solar resources and (2) visualizations of outputs.

 #### Methodology and Code
 We developed our model for site suitability by closely following the method outlined by Wu et al. (2023).
 The main steps in our analysis are described below: